Eastport, Maine: Independence Day

 Independence Day in Eastport includes "Old Home Week", a celebration of the birth of both Canada and the United States, which traditionally begins on Canada Day and continues through U.S. Independence Day.
 Eastport hosts the largest Fourth of July celebration in Maine.
 Events include the Grand Independence Parade (with considerable participation of its Canadian neighbors), fireworks over the Bay of Fundy, free entertainment at Overlook Park, greasy pole and water sports, an antique car show, and contests and games for all ages with prizes.
 Since 1905, U.S. Navy and U.S. Coast Guard ships have made a port call over the 4th and provided free tours.

 New Year's Eve

 Beginning in 2004, Eastport began the new year with the drop of a sardine and maple leaf.

 Geography

-Eastport is the easternmost city in the United States; Lubec is further east but is a town.
+Eastport is the easternmost city in the United States; Lubec is farther east but is a town.
 According to the United States Census Bureau, the city has a total area of 12.34 sqmi, of which 3.63 sqmi is land and 8.71 sqmi is water.
 Eastport is located on the southeasterly part of Moose Island, which lies between Cobscook Bay to the west and Passamaquoddy Bay to the east.
 The city faces Deer Island to the northeast and Campobello Island to the southeast—both in Canada.

 Old Sow, the largest tidal whirlpool in the Western Hemisphere, sits on the international boundary between Eastport and Deer Island.